 Tragically, all five victims were young and talented and completely innocent—“good kids,” as Rick Hanson, Calgary’s police chief, described them.
 Zackariah Rathwell and Josh Hunter were friends and bandmates who had released a new album at a sold-out gig just two nights before they were murdered.
 Kaitlin Perras was a gifted ballet dancer, beautiful and vibrant.
 Lawrence Hong, originally from the Philippines, was an urban studies student and—like his alleged killer—a committed volunteer.
 Jordan Segura was pursuing a degree in religious studies and a career, ironically enough, in the funeral business.

-None of them deserved to die.
-Certainly, not like that.
-And as their grieving loved ones struggle to understand why they are gone, few can comprehend their anguish more than one man: Douglas de Grood.
+As grieving loved ones struggle to understand why they are gone, few can comprehend their anguish more than one man: Douglas de Grood.
 In a story so utterly tragic, it is the cruellest twist of all: A senior police inspector who has interacted with countless victims—and who literally spent his life working to prevent crime—is the father of a young man now accused of committing one of the worst offences imaginable.

 Though heartbroken beyond words, Doug de Grood reacted as he always has: with honesty, integrity and genuine compassion.
 Mere hours after learning his only boy was in custody, an accused mass murderer, the seasoned officer and his beloved wife issued a statement through Chief Hanson, expressing “sorrow and condolences” to the families “impacted by their son.”
 Although the average Canadian may not have grasped the magnitude, it was a stunning statement.
 Try to remember the last time an accused killer’s parents spoke out in public, expressing their sincerest sympathy.